harshvasoya008/Game_of_Cards/README.md

 App is a little weak on the UI part and I am currently working on the issue.
 Also chances of coming across bugs are also there while playing and if you do, do report it to me.

+Note: Uploaded files doesn't include executable and binary files.
+So, it would be preferable to download only source code instead of downloading entire file system.

 That's all.
 Happy Gaming!